Bowel (Colorectal) Cancer

 Feelings about stomas

-Dealing with bodily waste in an unusual way, worrying about hygiene or social embarrassment and having a part of your insides sticking out can profoundly affect one's self-image and social confidence.
+Dealing with bodily waste in a different way: worrying about hygiene or social embarrassment and having a part of your insides sticking out can profoundly affect one's self-image and social confidence.
 Our usual ways of thinking about cleanliness, adulthood, sexual and gender identity, or even what it means to be 'normal' can seem as if they do not apply when we have a stoma.
-While many people soon come to feel that having a stoma is simply different rather than abnormal, for others feelings of discomfort persist.
+While many people soon come to feel that having a stoma is simply different rather than abnormal; for some, feelings of discomfort may persist.

 Having known other people with ileostomies helped him feel positive about his own.